ErpNetDocs/tech/advanced/documents/index.md

 - **Enterprise Company** - the company that created the document.

-- **Company Location** - the location of the company that created the document.
+- **Company Location** - the company location where the document was created.

 - **Document Date** - the date the document was constituted.
 If it was created electronically, then this is the system date of creation.
 When it is created outside the system and entered post-factum, the attribute contains the date of actual creation.

 - **Document Type** - a user-defined document type for classification of the documents.
-It also deals with print-out forms, document flow and other rules.
+Also defines print-out forms, document flow and other rules.

 - **Document Number** - a unique number within the sequence, defined in Document Type.
 Usually created by the system, but can also be set up to accept manual entry or import from external sources.

 - **State** - each document in the system has a current state at any given moment.
 It affects how the document influences the system and whether it is updateable.

 - **Currency Directory** - the primary directory for currency rates which will be used for currency conversions throughout the document.
-See **Multi-currency (TBD)** for details.